panva/openid-client/docs/README.md

   - `clientAssertionPayload`: `<Object>` extra client assertion payload parameters to be sent as part of a client JWT assertion.
 This is only used when the client's `token_endpoint_auth_method` is either `client_secret_jwt` or `private_key_jwt`.
+  - `DPoP`: `KeyObject` &vert; `<Object>` When provided the client will send a DPoP Proof JWT to the Token Endpoint.
+The value should be a private key to sign a DPoP Proof JWT with.
+This can be a crypto.KeyObject, crypto.createPrivateKey valid inputs, or a JWK formatted private key.
 - Returns: `Promise<TokenSet>` Parsed token endpoint response as a TokenSet.

 Tip: If you're using pure